SKA-ScienceDataProcessor/delivery-prototypes/README.md

 * Verify that whenever an error is reported that the database is updated to report this as well.

-* Make sure that the error timestamp is being set when the job status is being changed to ERROR.
+* Make sure that the error timestamp is being set when the transfer status is being changed to ERROR.
 May want to do this at the DB level (for the other self._dbpooltimestamps as well)

 * Better handling of missing values in config file